jacob-mennell/yahooFinanceStocks/README.md

 - sklearn.metrics
 - dask.distributed
 - itertools

+#### Facebook Prophet Model

+The Facebook Prophet model, a modular regression model with interpretable parameters, is used for forecasting stock trends.
+For more information, refer to the [Prophet Documentation](https://facebook.github.io/prophet/).

 This project offers a robust toolkit for extracting data from Yahoo Finance, performing detailed stock analyses, and visualizing trends over time.
 Please ensure all required modules are installed before executing the scripts.